 If your electric kettle only heats to 212 degrees Fahrenheit, you can mix with cool water to create other temperatures.
 For 205 degrees Fahrenheit, use the water boiling straight out of your kettle, it will cool slightly when hitting your room temperature brewing vessel.
 To get approximately 195 degrees Fahrenheit, use 4 parts boiling water to 1 part cool water.
 To get approximately 185 degrees Fahrenheit, use 3 parts boiling water to 1 part cool water.

-Add leave to brewing vessel.
+Add leaves to brewing vessel.

 Place your infuser in your brewing vessel (cup, teapot, etc.).
 Measure out your tea and add into your infuser.
 If you are using a Simple Brew Teapot, add leaves directly to the pot (the lid will strain your leaves).
 The amount of tablespoons will be listed on the front of your bag per 8 ounces.
 If you would like to be even more specific, you can weigh your tea.
 We recommend 4 grams of tea per 8 ounces of water.